criticalmash/assemble-navigation-demo/src/content/index.md

 # Assemble Navigation Demo

 ## What this is about
 *Introduction text goes here.
-What are we dong and why.*
+What are we doing and why.*

 ### Git Repo
 Source code for this site is available on GitHub.